Art Gallery of Ontario (Heritage)

 Size: 287000 sq. ft.

-The transformed Art Gallery of Ontario (AGO) was designed by renowned architect Frank Gehry and is acknowledged as one of Canada’s premier cultural spaces.
+The transformed Art Gallery of Ontario (AGO) Heritage Building - was designed by renowned architect Frank Gehry and is acknowledged as one of Canada’s premier cultural spaces.
 Its new glass and titanium facade rises 21 metres above street level, enclosing a 137-metre sculpture gallery that connects all the front gallery spaces.
 The re-orientated main entrance flows into Walker Court, the historic center of the AGO, where the signature staircase of scultped Douglas fir rises to the upper galleries.

 Transformation AGO increased the available gallery space by 40% overall and added a two-level gift and book shop, an award-winning restaurant, and a cafe integrated with the members' lounge and the Jackman Theatre.
 The project completed in 2008, and the revitalized building is one of the largest galleries in North America - an architectural masterpiece that is home to a world-class collection of art.